wejhink/DeepNavigator/README.md

 URL patterns can contain placeholders.
 Placeholders will be replaced with matching values from URLs.
 Use `<` and `>` to make placeholders.
 Placeholders can have types: `string`(default), `int`, `float`, and `path`.

 Here's an example of mapping URL patterns with view controllers and a closure.
-View controllers should conform a protocol `URLNavigable` to be mapped with URL patterns.
-See [Implementing URLNavigable](#implementing-urlnavigable) section for details.
+View controllers should conform a protocol `DeepNavigable` to be mapped with URL patterns.
+See [Implementing DeepNavigable](#implementing-DeepNavigable) section for details.

 ```swift
 Navigator.map("myapp://user/<int:id>", UserViewController.self)